Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Session State

-Enable and disabling session state
+Enable and disable session state

 Customize State storage

-This sample code shows both customized state storage and disabling session state.
+To customize storage, implement the IStateStorage interface and register it.
+This sample code shows customized state storage and disabling session state.

-internal class InMemoryStateStorage : IStateStorage
+internal class InMemoryStateStorage: IStateStorage {

 IDictionary<string, string> _states = new Dictionary<string, string>();